 Teton River has two clearly defined and very different sections, but both are great fun to fish.
 Running along the border with Wyoming, this river is easily accessible from anywhere in the state.
 You’ll be met by stunning scenery and all four types of trout in abundant numbers.

-If you choose to head out on the Upper Section of the Teton River, you’ll have the most success from a stand-up paddleboard or a drift boat.
+If you choose to head out on the Upper Section of the Teton River, you’ll have the most success from a stand-up paddleboard or a drift fishing tube.
 The fish grow to monster sizes in this river, particularly in the Lower Section that is located deep within a canyon.

 It’s also possible to wade this water, but you’ll cover more ground and find the best spots by boat.
 Terrestrial and stonefly patterns are some of the most productive on the Teton River.